siobyrne/young-dressage-horse-program-analysis/README.md

 #### Top Ten vs Lower Placing Horses
 Are horses placing in the top ten versus lower placing horses (11 and under) more likely to make it to FEI (Figure 5)?
 To answer this question, I looked at the overall placings of the horses that made it to the FEI levels (*n*=386).
 Because some horses competed at the championships multiple years and placed in the top ten one year but not another, I considered a horse to be in the top ten group if it made top ten at least once.

 The data shows a strong correlation between placing and FEI achievement: 76.7% (296/386) of horses that made it to the FEI levels placed in the top ten of their division at the championships, versus 23.3% (90/386) in the 11 and under placing group.
+A chi-square test of independence was performed to examine the relationship.
+The results showed a significant relationship between a top ten placing, and competing at the FEI levels (X2 (1, *N* = 555) = 12.6, *p* < .001).

 There could be several explanations for this.
 For one, horses placing in the top ten could simply be better quality horses.
 They may also be ridden by more experienced riders that are better able to train them up the levels.

 ***Figure 5***
 *Percentage of FEI Horses in Top Ten vs 11 and Under*
 ![Percentage of FEI Horses in Top Ten vs 11 and Under](images/top-ten-vs-bottom-ten.png)

 When we look at horses that competed to Grand Prix (*n*=147), the correlation between a top ten placing and level achievment is even more impressive (Figure 6).
 90.5% (133/147) of the horses that made it to Grand Prix placed in the top ten of their division, versus a mere 9.5% (14/147) in the 11 and under placing group.
+Again, a chi-square test of independence was performed to examine the relationship.
+The results showed a significant relationship between a top ten placing, and competing at the Grand Prix level (X2 (1, *N* = 555) = 32.4, *p* < .001).

 ***Figure 6***
 *Grand Prix Horses by Placing at Championships*